 What if I already have health insurance?

 If you already have coverage through your employer or directly through an insurance provider but are eligible for lower premiums, you can switch to DC Health Link.
-But you will not qualify for tax credits if you opt out of your employer’s plan unless your premiums exceed a certain portion of your household income.
-The premiums would need to be more than 9.83 percent of your household income for individual coverage in order for you to qualify for lower premiums the tax credits.
+But you may need to wait until open enrollment, and you may not qualify for tax credits if you opt out of your employer’s plan — unless those premiums exceed a certain portion of your household income.
+The premiums would need to be more than 9.12 percent of your household income for individual coverage.

 Will I need to get a new doctor?